bakshienator77/pointnet_simplified/README.md

 **Note**: While all visualisation above are rotating objects only a single view of this object corresponding to the appropriate angles were fed into the model.

+*This work was done toward completion of Learning for 3D Vision (16-889) at CMU Robotics Institute*